The Importance of Environment in the Healing of Trauma

 My heart continued to hover steadily around 165 bpm while I sat there with the electrodes on my chest trying to breathe.

-If that office had been painted with softer colors and had more pictures of nature, plants, soft lighting and the ability to see properly through the window, I can guarantee my heart would have made it’s way below 160 while sitting there, because my nervous system would have felt a greater sense of safety.
+If his office had been painted with softer colors, had more pictures of nature, plants, soft lighting and the ability to see properly through the window, I can guarantee my heart would have made it’s way below 160 while sitting there, because my body would have felt a greater sense of safety.

-During that time when I was experiencing daily panic attacks, my sacred space at home was my anchor.
-I was being covered by Temporary Disability Insurance which allowed me to spend hours in my space morning and night.
-Being with myself, reading, journaling, listening to meditation & bi-lateral stimulation music, lighting candles, doing yoga, consciously breathing, toning my vagus nerve and honestly, praying for a higher power to help.
+The sacred space I had created at home was my anchor when I was experiencing daily panic attacks.
+Unable to work, I was supported by Temporary Disability Insurance, allowing me to spend hours in my space morning and night.
+Being with myself, reading, journaling, listening to bi-lateral stimulation music, lighting candles, doing yoga, consciously breathing, toning my vagus nerve and honestly, praying for a higher power to help.

-This is one of the reasons I guide my clients to create a sacred + safe space in their homes to begin the foundational process of reducing anxiety.
-When we create a sacred space in our home that feels safe and familiar to us, it brings safety to the body.
+This outer anchor is important for highly sensitive women.
+Having a sacred space in the home begins the foundational process of reducing anxiety and overwhelm, because when we create a space in our home that feels safe and familiar, it brings safety to the body.

-With virtual platforms being on the rise for all of us, many are now offering therapy, counseling and coaching solely online.
-While this has many wonderful benefits, it is important to be in the same physical location every time you are working with your patient or client via a virtual space.
+The same concept becomes true of the environment of practitioners working in the field of trauma healing.
+With virtual platforms being on the rise, many are now offering healing, therapy, counseling, mentoring and coaching solely online.
+While this has many wonderful benefits, it is important for the practitioner to be in the same physical location when they are working with a client via a virtual space.

-Our eyes orient to spaces, and our body feels more comfortable when we see the same items over and over, especially when in the realm of healing trauma.
+The location sets up further safety for the client to be familiarized with the objects in the space.
+Our eyes naturally orient to our environment, and our body feels more comfortable when we see the same items over and over, especially when in the realm of healing trauma.

-This is where self-limits (boundaries) are best applied.
+This is where boundaries (self-limits) are best applied.

 Some people don’t realize they are dismissing or minimizing you, it usually is not intentional.
 But it’s up to you to care for you in this scenario, it is up to you to protect yourself from what doesn’t feel supportive.